v0103/final/README.md

 8.Personal_analysis:Sort and Print the player in many teams.

-    input 8,then input player's name
+    input 8,then input player's name,then input item type,and then choose ascend or descend form for data

 9.Exit:terminate the program